 I hereby request you to supply me with a copy of the item detailed on this form which I require for the purposes of research or private study.
 I declare that:

 We will endeavour to process your request within five working days of its receipt.
-Please allow two to three weeks for the supply of the item, although most requests, especially those sent electronically by SED, will arrive within days.
+Please allow two to three weeks for the supply of the item, although most requests, especially those sent electronically, will arrive within days.

 You can check the progress of your request by logging onto My Account in Library Search.

 The Inter Library Loan (ILL) Service supports academic work undertaken by staff employed by the University of Derby.
 We are unable to process requests relating to work or study that is not connected with UoD.

 Our Data Protection Officer (DPO) is Helen Rishworth on (01332) 591954.
 Alternatively you can email email@example.com Further information on how we handle your information and details of our DPO can be found here on our website https://www.derby.ac.uk/its/datagov/privnotice/

 The University of Derby holds ILL requests securely and will keep request details for the period of six years as required by the terms and conditions of the British Library and the UK Copyright, Designs and Patents Act 1988.